 Fees: Current Fee Schedule

-- Provide a comprehensive letter stating background, interest, and goals in taking the Education Assistant program.
+- Comprehensive letter stating background, interest, and goals in taking the program.

 - Provide two current letters of reference, one personal and one from a recent employer (must be written and dated within the last year), attesting to personal suitability for working with young children.

 - Submit an NLC Health Certificate of Good Health signed and dated by a physician (form found on our admissions page).

 In order to gain conditional acceptance, secondary school Dual Credit students will also need to submit:

 - A copy of a Dual Credit application completed and signed at a local secondary school.

 - Transcripts indicating successful completion of Grade 11.

 Please consult the High School’s Dual Credit Coordinator or Counsellor to determine any additional prerequisites for individual courses.